TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: Friday, 22 January 2021

+**Today's Progress**: I began the Fotomatic project from Codecademy's Full-Stack Development Path.

+**Thoughts**: I think I skipped some of the reading I was supposed to do last night.
+I need to go back and read a few chapters of Jon Duckett's HTML & CSS book.

 ### Day 19: Thursday, 21 January 2021

 **Today's Progress**: I finished the Excursion project and deployed it using GitHub Pages, then continued through more Codecademy material.